sobolevn/dotfiles/README.md

 ![sobolevn's vscode for Python](https://raw.githubusercontent.com/sobolevn/dotfiles/master/media/vscode-python.png)

+It is also fully [configured](https://docs.github.com/en/free-pro-team@latest/github/developing-online-with-codespaces/personalizing-codespaces-for-your-account) to be used with [Codespaces](https://github.com/features/codespaces).

 Here's [a list of packages](https://github.com/sobolevn/dotfiles/blob/master/vscode/install.sh) I use:

 - [`ayu`](https://github.com/ayu-theme/vscode-ayu) theme with modifications and `A File Icon` icons